AeroPress Vs French Press | Which’s Better?

 • Chamber: A circular jar made of food-safe polypropylene.

-• Plunger: It consists of a lid and an airtight seal made of silicon, and a paper micro-filter.
+• Plunger: It consists of a lid, an airtight seal made of silicon, and a paper micro-filter.

 In the coffee world, Aeropress is known as a manual espresso maker since it makes concentrated shots of coffee much similar to Espresso.
 But without the signature layer of Crema as the brewing pressure is much less than the Espresso machine.